#PIVOTsprint: Set Yourself Up For Success

 ❏ Identify what success looks like by the end of your #PIVOTSprint.

 Given your chosen focus area, what type of progress would you be thrilled to make?
-What type of momentum would these five days generate moving forward?
+What type of momentum would these four weeks generate moving forward?

 ❏ Recruit a Pivot pit crew!

-Invite one or two friends to join you for the week—you’ll be more likely to stick with it (and you’ll have way more fun!).
-Each day, you can forward the #PIVOTsprint email to each other with a progress report.
+Invite one or two friends to join you for the month—you’ll be more likely to stick with it (and you’ll have way more fun!).
+Each week, you can forward the #PIVOTsprint email to each other with a progress report.
 This will hold you all accountable, keep you inspired, and give you new ideas when you get stuck.
 Your friends can sign up here.

-If you’re creating or joining a PIVOTmastermind, set-up a kick-off call before the week begins, and a wrap-up reflection call after the week ends.
+If you’re creating or joining a PIVOTmastermind, set-up a kick-off call before the month begins, and a wrap-up reflection call after the sprint ends.

 ❏ Decide how you’ll celebrate once the #PIVOTsprint is over!